jNsatiable/release-based-workflow/README.md

     introduction content to be hidden once the repository is created off the template
 -->
-*This is a practice repo for practicing Git 'versioning'*

 # Create a release based workflow

 <details id=0>